mlanza/solomode/docs/announcement-derby.md

 Wait.
 Derby?

 ## Derby
 Derby is a drag race between solo modes.
 Solo mode creators are building them.
-Their race cars (solo modes, of course!) will be lined up and the gun fired January 1, 2022.
+Their race cars (solo modes, of course!) will be lined up and the gun fired **January 1, 2022**.
 The race will ensue until the end of January when your your plays will be tallied and the winners decided!

 ## Line Up
-The [line up](./categories.md) will begin filling with solo modes in December and gun will fire **January 1, 2022**.
-In preparation you should be looking over solo modes and learning rules for the ones you want to play.
+The [line up](./categories.md) will begin filling with solo modes in December.
+In preparation you should be looking them over and learning the rules for the ones you want to play.

 ## Participation
 The race cars are fueled by your participation.
 Solo mode creators covet and appreciate your support.